 Laurel Hill and West Laurel Hill Cemeteries

-Visiting Historic Laurel Hill and West Laurel Hill evokes a time a century ago when cemeteries were built intentionally in scenic areas, and visitors would come to walk the grounds, not in mourning but to see the wondrous architecture and peaceful landscapes.
+Visiting historic Laurel Hill and West Laurel Hill evokes a bygone era when cemeteries were built intentionally in scenic areas, and visitors would come to walk the grounds not in mourning but to see the wondrous architecture and peaceful landscapes.

 Appreciate the architecture of many of the tombstones and mausoleums.
 The William Warner tomb at Laurel Hill, designed by Alexander Milne Calder, the sculptor of the William Penn statue atop City Hall, shows the soul coming out of the tomb in a puff of smoke.